What to Expect on Matriculation Day!

 For Incoming Female Cadets

-During the first week there is a well thought-out plan to get the freshmen measured for their uniforms and regulation haircuts.
-Because women's uniforms require additional measurements, we have made it mandatory this year for incoming female freshmen to come to campus on Friday and have their measurements taken by our seamstresses in the Cadet Store (#31 on the map).
-You must go ahead and get your haircut while the barbers have more time to spend on each customer than they will the following week.
+During the first week there is a well thought-out plan to get the freshmen measured for their uniforms, get haircuts and, well, everthing else they will need to know as a cadet.
+Because women's uniforms require additional measurements, we have made it mandatory for incoming female freshmen to come to campus on Friday and have their measurements taken by our seamstresses in the Cadet Store (#31 on the map).
 Yes, it is a day early, but it is a very good deal.
+So as you look at all the other events on that Friday, make sure your plans include the following two events.

 The Cadet Store will be open from 0800 to 1600 (4PM) to take measurements for uniforms.
 Make sure you bring your black socks and black leather shoes for the measurements.
 The Cadet Store is a little harder to find, but if you walk in-between 1st and 2nd Battalions (#26 and #27) towards WLI Field (#34), you will see the Cadet Store (#31) on your right just before you go on WLI Field.

-At 3-5PM in the Holliday Alumni Center or HAC (#54), there will be a "Welcoming Reception" for incoming female cadets.
-It is a great networking event and a great opportunity to ask questions of the upperclass female cadets.
+At 3PM in the Holliday Alumni Center or HAC (#54), there will be a "Welcoming Reception" for incoming female cadets.
+It is a great networking event and a great opportunity to ask questions of the female upperclass cadets.
+It is worth the trip to come.
 The reception will end in time to join the others in the Chapel for The Gathering service.

-Editorial note: Coming on Friday is mandatory for incoming female cadets so they take can advantage of getting their haircut, measured for uniforms and attending the reception.
+Editorial note: Coming on Friday is mandatory for incoming female cadets so they take can get measured for uniforms and attend the welcome reception.
 Definitely helpful in weeks to come.
 If for some reason you cannot make it, make sure you contact Lisa Lugo in the Admissions Office.

 Saturday, August 17th - Matriculation Day!